Unemployment security vocabulary

 Resetting the maximum payment period

-Every time you meet the 26-week working condition, the unemployment fund will reset the maximum number of days you can receive daily allowance.
-Every working week that consists of at least 18 working hours for which you receive pay in accordance with the applicable collective agreement counts towards the working condition.
-If the sector does not have a collective agreement the pay for full-time work must be at least EUR 1,339 per month (in 2024).
-The maximum payment period of earnings-related daily allowance will always be reset after you meet the 26-week working condition, even if the maximum period has not been reached.
-You must meet the 26-week working condition in the 28 months immediately preceding the start of your unemployment.
+Every time you meet the 12-month working condition, the unemployment fund will reset the maximum number of days you can receive daily allowance. f the sector does not have a collective agreement the pay for full-time work must be at least EUR 1,339 per month (in 2024).
+The maximum payment period of earnings-related daily allowance will always be reset after you meet the working condition, even if the maximum period has not been reached.
+You must meet the working condition in the 28 months immediately preceding the start of your unemployment.
 Please note that the working condition will be 12 calendar months from September 2, 2024 and will become income-based.

 Adjusted daily allowance and the maximum payment period